Top Jazz Live Music Bars in Rome

 Just a few streets away from the Ottaviano metro sits the Eternal City’s oldest jazz club and Rome’s mecca of jazz – Alexanderplatz – a down to earth venue which wouldn’t be out of place in New York’s Greenwich Village.
 Many of the most prominent jazz, blues and soul music artists have performed at Alexanderplatz, including Wynton Marsalis, Brad Meldhau, Red Rodney and Freddy Cole and awaits us all for its thirty-eighth season of reopening.
-Founded in 1984, this jazz club hosts daily live concerts from 9pm accompanied by dinner and a concise list of drinks.
+Founded in 1984, this jazz club hosts daily live concerts from 9.30pm accompanied by dinner and a concise list of drinks.
 Check out their program for the full calendar.

 See the full review of Alexanderplatz